 Twice each month in the winter months, clients may receive a moderate amount of wood for assistance with home heating.
 All wood is donated, and all labor is volunteered.
 We salute Toni and Pete for all their hard work.
 The Bigfork food bank on the only food bank in Montana that provides wood to the community.

 Beginning in the 2017-2018 school year, the Bigfork Food Bank and the Kalispell Regional Healthcare CSCT Bigfork program teamed up to provide snacks for students in need at our Bigfork schools.
-Bigfork Elementary, Middle and High School can now receive from the food bank healthy snacks such as apples, bananas, oranges, raisins, granola bars, peanut butter, carrots, yogurt, and cheese sticks.
+Bigfork Elementary, Middle and High School can receive healthy snacks from the Bigfork Food Bank.

 The Bigfork Food Bank also warehouses the School Backpack Program sponsored by the Bigfork Rotary.

-The Bigfork Food Bank shares surplus perishable food with other local and regional organizations, including Bigfork schools, ACES (Bigfork after-school care program), Fairmont-Egan School, the Lighthouse Christian Home, the Salvation Army, and other food banks.
+The Bigfork Food Bank shares surplus food with other local and regional organizations including ACES (Bigfork after-school care program) and other food banks in Northwest Montana.